citapress/citapress/content/books/voices-around-me-nobel-prize-lectures/index.md

 <p>Each writer’s Nobel lecture includes something that could be applied across the work of the other women who have won, something that collects the individual work under an umbrella of “benefit to humankind.”
 Each writer explains, in a way reflective of her style, time, place, and politics, how recognition of her work is part of a long, shared story.
 But if any of the lectures contains something akin to a slogan, it must be Alexievich’s (fitting for a writer whose work, at its core, is aimed at weaving disparate perspectives into an intricate whole).
 In accepting the prize, she reminds readers and writers alike: “I do not stand alone at this podium. . . .
 There are voices around me, hundreds of voices.”</p>

 <p>Through our work, Cita Press honors the principles of decentralization, collective knowledge production, and equitable access to knowledge.
 The pieces brought together here reflect these values in ways that represent each writer’s unique commitments, experiences, and style.
 Our mission is to make the work of women from the past and present visible, and to illuminate the long and diverse history of feminist thought and art.
 The Nobel Prize gave a huge platform to the writers collected here, and it feels important to think about how this rarefied group of women frame their own legacies, and how they speak to each other from the same stage across the years.
 We present this book—free, online first, and with a cover by Fiorella Ferroni—with the open invitation to share in these women’s work and ideas.
-We hope you return to these pieces, together and apart, often or sometimes, but always with the understanding that there are voices around us, and that language gives us a chance to speak and also to listen. </p>
+We hope you return to these pieces, together and apart, often or sometimes, but always with the understanding that there are voices around us, and that language gives us a chance to speak and also to listen. </p> **—JESSI HALEY, 2023**

 <p><i>Jessi Haley is editorial coordinator for Cita Press.
 Cita thanks the Nobel Foundation for the permission to publish these pieces.</i></p>